helloimalemur/MyQ_Garage_autoopener/README.md

-1. pip install aiohttp pymyq requests
+1. pip install aiohttp pymyq requests asyncio
 2. Add/edit variables and commands at bottom/top of main.py (see example below)
 3. add account info to closegarage.py and opengarage.py